 The general form is quite different from that of the music I wrote up to 1950.
 While this earlier music was based on themes and their development, here the musical ideas are not themes or melodies but rather groupings of sound materials out of which textures, linear patterns, and figurations are invented.
 Each type of music has its own identifying sound and expression, usually combining instrumental color with some “behavioral” pattern that relies on speed, rhythm, and musical intervals.
 There is no repetition, but a constant invention of new things – some closely related to each other, others remotely.
 There is a stratification of sound so that much of the time the listener can hear two different kinds of music, not always of equal prominence occurring simultaneously.
 This kind of form and texture could be said to reflect the experience we often have of seeing something in different frames of reference at the same time.

 Carter’s Duo is a landmark work for the violin/piano combination.
 Carter positions the instruments in obvious opposition to each other, making this the premise of the composition.
-The violin engages mainly in legato passages, held tones and long lines, moving in irregular streams of rubato and transitioning with sometimes surprising suddenness from one character to another.
+The violin engages mainly in legato passages, held tones and long lines, moving in irregular streams of rubato and transitioning with sometimes mercurial suddenness from one character to another.
 The piano part emphasizes the percussive nature of the instrument and often adheres to very steady pulses (at a variety of rates).
 It also exploits the possibilities of pedaling to blur and reveal specific sounds.
 The constantly evolving interaction of the players creates an unfolding drama of layered speeds and activity, beginning and ending in states of distinct separateness.
 As Carter wrote, ” the long opening section for the piano forms a quiet, almost icy background to the varied and dramatic violin, which seems to fight passionately against the piano… [Toward the end] as the piano reaches a point of extreme slowness, the violin is heard increasingly alone, isolating for a few measures at a time the various elements of its part, with the quiet and more lyrical aspects given more prominence than previously.”
 Carter dedicated the Duo to his wife of many years, Helen.

 Iannis Xenakis (1922-2001) was among the avant-garde composers who thrillingly revolutionized post-World War II classical music.
 A Greek who became a French citizen, he was not only a musician, but an engineer, architect, mathematician and author of major theoretical works on music.
-In his compositions, he brilliantly used ideas stemming from his interests, pioneering electronic and computer music, and applying stochastic and aleatoric processes, and set and game theory.
+In his compositions, he used ideas stemming from his interests, pioneering electronic and computer music, and applying stochastic and aleatoric processes, and set and game theory.
 While his works derive from intellectual concepts and treat sounds as objects put through experimental processes, the results are tremendously visceral and emotional.
 Tension and excitement build up as layers accumulate and clash, and the combination of control and disorder in the rhythm creates a wild sense of motion.
 Xenakis wrote “Mikka S” in 1976 following his first solo violin work, “Mikka”.
 Both pieces mainly explore the glissando, a sliding pitch effect.
 Whereas “Mikka” consists of a single line, “Mikka S” ups the ante with two contrapuntal lines that move independently.
 At some moments, the violinist’s fingers even have to converge and cross directions.
 The two lines are in almost constant motion and often create a buzzing microtonal friction.
 Toward the end of the piece, the continuous sliding gets shattered into jagged eruptions of bowed attacks.

 Violinist and composer Eugène Ysaÿe (1858-1931) was one of the most celebrated performers of his time and a busy touring artist.
 Many of the great composers of his time, including Claude Debussy, Camille Saint-Saëns, Cesar Franck and Ernest Chausson, wrote works for him.
 He studied with Henri Vieuxtemps and Henryk Wieniawski, and in turn took up teaching at the Brussels Conservatoire, where he was a professor of violin for decades.
 Ysaÿe also turned to conducting and composing.
 Among his compositions are a Sonata for Two Violins, works for orchestra, two string trios and an opera.
 His Six Sonatas for Solo Violin Op.
 27, from 1923, remain his most well-known oeuvre.
 In these pieces, he drew upon a wealth of experience and insight as a violinist, developing highly idiomatic passages and patterns that bring the violin’s coloristic and timbral potential to the fore.
 The music of these sonatas is in a French Romantic-Impressionist vein, featuring rosy harmonies, whole-tone scales, languidly arching phrases, and brilliantly cascading passages.